Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +contract UpgradeableLockReleaseTokenPool is UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion, Initializable {
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +contract UpgradeableLockReleaseTokenPool is Initializable, UpgradeableTokenPool, ILiquidityContainer, ITypeAndVersion {
    using SafeERC20 for IERC20;

    error InsufficientLiquidity();